wirebits/BlueQuack/README.md

 - Minimal Setup.
 - Simply controlled by Serial Console.
 - Execute payloads by just sending appropiate commands.
+- LED status for check connection with BlueQuack.
+- List and view payloads on serial console.

 # 👍Recommended
 - Use those ESP32 boards which has at least `4MB` flash memory.